NPException/Dimensional-Pockets/README.md

 So this is our repo for Modjam 4.

-participants are: (in no particular order)
+participants are: (in ranking of awesome)
 Jezza, Nox, gellegbs, NPException

 The team name is: (copy the following for modjam-registration!)